Krepost User's Manual

 More info can be found on the Product Page

-- For achieving better performance on large repositories, you should run Krepost on the same machine where SourceSafe repository is hosted (this avoids network bottlenecks)
+- For achieving better performance on large repositories, you should run Krepost on the same machine where SourceSafe repository is hosted (this avoids network bottlenecks), or you can just copy the VSS repository to your local

 3. VSS Repository Preparation